ko-br/Joystick-Teleoperation/readme.md

 - `function` (callable): Handler function to assign

 **Behavior:**
-- Unmaps the function from its previous button (if assigned elsewhere)
 - Assigns function to the new button
 - Prints updated button mapping to console
 - Raises error if button does not exist on connected joystick